Dragonfly (Titan space probe): Design and construction

-The craft will remain on the ground during the Titan nights, which last about 8 Earth days or 192 hours.
+The craft is to remain on the ground during the Titan nights, which last about eight Earth days or 192 hours.
 Activities during the night may include sample collection and analysis, seismological studies like diagnosing wave activity on the northern hydrocarbon seas, meteorological monitoring, and local microscopic imaging using LED illuminators as flown on Phoenix lander and Curiosity rover.
-The craft will communicate directly to Earth with a high-gain antenna.
+The craft is designed to communicate directly to Earth with a high-gain antenna.

 The Penn State Vertical Lift Research Center of Excellence is responsible for rotor design and analysis, rotorcraft flight-control development, scaled rotorcraft testbed development, ground testing support, and flight performance assessment.